ravi-devarakonda/ocicostandusagereports/README.md

 - run the script

 <br><br>
 > **Disclaimer**: This is a personal repository.
-All views or opinions represented here are personal and belong solely to contributors of the repo and do not represent those of people, institutions or organizations that I may or may not be associated with in professional or personal capacity, unless explicitly stated.<br><br>Also please note, resources deployed using these example scripts may incur charges.
-Make sure to terminate the deployed resources/services after your tests, to save/minimize your bills.<br><br>
+All views or opinions represented here are personal and belong solely to contributors of the repo and do not represent those of people, institutions or organizations that I may or may not be associated with in professional or personal capacity, unless explicitly stated.<br><br>
 This is a replication of original code available at [this](https://docs.oracle.com/en-us/iaas/Content/Billing/Tasks/accessingusagereports.htm) oracle webpage.
 Code belongs to Oracle.